Board of Trustees Meeting Online

 Chevre Torah Study

 Chevre Torah provides an in-depth discussion of the weekly Torah portion and highlights from the other books of the Bible, combining traditional commentaries with contemporary perspectives and the wisdom of our own experience.
-You are welcome to join either or both of the sessions; no prior knowledge of the texts is assumed.
+No prior knowledge of the texts is assumed.
 For the Hebrew blessing for Torah study, click here: blessing.

 Hebrew for Adults Online